André Carrillo: Al Hilal

-On 23 July 2019, Carrillo signed a four-year contract with Al Hilal.
+For the 2018–19 season, Carrillo was loaned again, this time to Al-Hilal FC in Saudi Arabia.
+On 23 July 2019, Carrillo signed a four-year contract with the club.

 In the opening leg of the 2019 AFC Champions League Final on 9 November, he scored the only goal in a 1–0 home win over Urawa Red Diamonds; Al-Hilal went on to win the title following a 3–0 aggregate victory, which allowed them to qualify for the 2019 FIFA Club World Cup.